IIITLucknowSWEngg/CSAICSBTeam002/SRS.md

 - Dependency on third-party services for payments and GPS tracking.

 ### 2.6 Assumptions and Dependencies
-- Users have access to smartphones with stable internet connections.
+- Drivers, Riders and Admin have access to smartphones with stable internet connections.
 - Integration with third-party services is stable and reliable.
 - The application will initially support only one currency and language.

 ## 3. System Features

-### 3.1 User Registration and Authentication
+### 3.1 Drivers, Riders and Admin Registration and Authentication
-**Description:** Users can register using email or phone numbers.
+**Description:** Drivers, Riders and Admin can register using email or phone numbers.
 The system supports secure login and password recovery.

 **Functional Requirements:**
-- The system shall allow users to register with an email or phone number.
+- The system shall allow Drivers, Riders and Admin to register with an email or phone number.
-- The system shall send a verification code to the user for account activation.
+- The system shall send a verification code to the Drivers, Riders and Admin for account activation.
 - The system shall support password recovery via email or SMS.

 ### 3.2 Ride Booking